dotnet/iot/src/devices/MettlerToledo/README.md

 ## References
 Provide any references to other tutorials, blogs and hardware related to the component that could help others get started.

+## Some Quick Notes

+- "unit 1" refers to the default unit of the device.
+All S commands are given in unit 1.